Train and Tube strikes: Dates and services affected

 “Train drivers, perfectly reasonably, want to be able to buy now what they could buy four years ago.”

-Meanwhile, Tube workers called off strike action, claiming to have won concessions in their dispute over pay and changes to working practices.
+Meanwhile, Tube workers called off strike action planned for this week, claiming to have won concessions in their dispute over pay and changes to working practices.
 RMT bosses said the union has managed to save key jobs, prevent detrimental changes to rosters and secure protection of earnings around changes to pay grading.

 Mick Lynch, general secretary of RMT, the union representing Tube workers, said: “I congratulate all our members who were prepared to take strike action and our negotiations team for securing this victory in our tube dispute.